kubauth/kubauth-doc/docs/40-applications-integration/120-harbor.md

 OIDC can also be configured [using environment variables](https://goharbor.io/docs/2.7.0/install-config/configure-system-settings-cli/#set-configuration-items-using-an-environment-variable){:target="_blank"}.

-If you have installed Harbor using the provided Helm chart, this can be achieved by appending a values file like the following on your deployment:
+If you have installed Harbor using the provided Helm chart, this can be achieved by appending a values file like the following to your deployment:

 ???+ abstract "values-kubauth.yaml"